 When it comes to texture, we’re well beyond the visual lackluster of flat cotton.
-2017, more so than any year preceding it, will emphasize interesting textiles and a lot of them, creating rooms that are something like an inspiration board for all of your favorite textiles.
-Textiles that have metallic properties will be big this year, juxtaposed with earthier textures like linen and fur.
+This year, we will see an emphasis on interesting textiles and plenty of them, creating rooms that read like an inspiration board of all of your favorite textiles.
+Textiles that have metallic properties will be big this year, juxtaposed against earthier textiles, such as linen and fur.

-The emergence of the 3D printer was a major game changer in the synthetic textile industry.
-The ability to create something out of nothing was not only revolutionary, but it also created a mesh-point between two worlds that were previously unrelated: the physical and the digital.
-In 2017, we’ll see a shift towards textiles emblematic of all things virtual, with high contrast color spectrums, fluorescents and electric shades, and high indicative kaleidoscope patterns garnering popularity.
+The emergence of the 3D printer was a major game-changer in the synthetic textile industry.
+The ability to create something out of nothing was not only revolutionary, but it created a mesh-point between two worlds that lacked physical ties: the physical and the digital.
+In 2017, we’ll see a shift towards textiles emblematic of all-things-virtual, including high contrast color spectrums, fluorescents and electric shades, and kaleidoscope patterns.

 Latest posts by Canadian Home Trends (see all)